ropensci/roweb3/content/blog/2022-09-28-first-peer-reviewed-stats-packages/index.md

 to work over the past two years [supported by the Sloan Foundation](https://ropensci.org/blog/2019/07/15/expanding-software-review/) we also facilitate peer-review of packages that implement statistical algorithms.
-The first three packages passed peer review last week:
+The first statistical packages to pass peer review are:

 <!-- Note, I excluded package authors here that were listed as data providers, thesis advisors, etc. Should I include them?
 Probably... -->